10 Of The Best 90s Halloween Costumes

 10. A Cheerleader From Bring It On

-Lastly, but certainly not least is one of the Clovers from Bring It On.
-Now of course, there were two different squads but we know who really brought it in the end.
+Last but certainly not least is one of the Clovers from Bring It On.
+Of course, there were two different squads, but we know who brought it in the end.

-This is a really cute costume from the movie Bring It On.
-Double points if you remember the step from the movie to perform.
+This is an adorable costume from the movie Bring It On.
+Double points if you remember the step from the film to perform.
 Even more points if you can get friends to wear the same thing and do it with you!

 Click here for the Bring It On cheerleader costume.